Three Laws of Robotics: History

 Although Asimov pins the creation of the Three Laws on one particular date, their appearance in his literature happened over a period.
 He wrote two robot stories with no explicit mention of the Laws, "Robbie" and "Reason".
-He assumed, however, that robots would have certain inherent safeguards.
+He assumed that robots would have certain inherent safeguards.
 "Liar!", his third robot story, makes the first mention of the First Law but not the other two.
-All three laws finally appeared together in "Runaround".
+All three laws appeared together in "Runaround".

 When these stories and several others were compiled in the anthology I, Robot, "Reason" and "Robbie" were updated to acknowledge all the Three Laws, though the material Asimov added to "Reason" is not entirely consistent with the Three Laws as he described them elsewhere.
-In particular the idea of a robot protecting human lives when it does not believe those humans truly exist is at odds with Elijah Baley's reasoning, as described below.
+In particular, the idea of a robot protecting human lives when it does not believe those humans truly exist is at odds with Elijah Baley's reasoning, as described below.

-During the 1950s Asimov wrote a series of science fiction novels expressly intended for young-adult audiences.
+In the 1950s, Asimov wrote a series of science fiction novels expressly intended for young-adult audiences.
 Originally his publisher expected that the novels could be adapted into a long-running television series, something like The Lone Ranger had been for radio.
 Fearing that his stories would be adapted into the "uniformly awful" programming he saw flooding the television channels Asimov decided to publish the Lucky Starr books under the pseudonym "Paul French".
 When plans for the television series fell through, Asimov decided to abandon the pretence; he brought the Three Laws into Lucky Starr and the Moons of Jupiter, noting that this "was a dead giveaway to Paul French's identity for even the most casual reader".

-In his short story "Evidence" Asimov lets his recurring character Dr. Susan Calvin expound a moral basis behind the Three Laws.
+In his short story "Evidence", Asimov lets his recurring character Dr. Susan Calvin expound a moral basis behind the Three Laws.
 Calvin points out that human beings are typically expected to refrain from harming other human beings (except in times of extreme duress like war, or to save a greater number) and this is equivalent to a robot's First Law.
-Likewise, according to Calvin, society expects individuals to obey instructions from recognized authorities such as doctors, teachers and so forth which equals the Second Law of Robotics.
-Finally humans are typically expected to avoid harming themselves which is the Third Law for a robot.
+Likewise, according to Calvin, society expects individuals to obey instructions from recognized authorities such as doctors, teachers and so forth, which equals the Second Law of Robotics.
+Finally, humans are typically expected to avoid harming themselves, which is the Third Law for a robot.

 The plot of "Evidence" revolves around the question of telling a human being apart from a robot constructed to appear human.
 Calvin reasons that if such an individual obeys the Three Laws he may be a robot or simply "a very good man".
 Another character then asks Calvin if robots are different from human beings after all.
 She replies, "Worlds different.
 Robots are essentially decent."